Spanish Possessive Adjectives: Key Rules Explained With Examples (Use & Omit)

 The short form, or unstressed, possessive adjectives are used in most situations when talking about possession.

-Person | Singular Possessive Adjective |
+Person | Singular possessive adjective in Spanish | Example |

-Person | Plural Possessive Adjective |
+Person | Plural Spanish possessive adjective | Example |

-my | nuestro (masculine), nuestra (feminine) |
+our | nuestro (masculine), nuestra (feminine) | Nuestra familia es unida.
+(Our family is united.) |

-your | vuestro (masculine), vuestra (feminine) |
+your (plural, informal) | vuestro (masculine), vuestra (feminine) | Vuestra casa es hermosa.
+(Your (plural, informal) house is beautiful.) |

 Please also note that ‘vuestro/vuestra‘ is only used in Spain, not Latin America, and ‘su‘ and ‘sus‘ are used for usted/ustedes as well as él/ella/ellos/ellas.